 Every time you commit a set of changes, you create one new "revision" in the repository.
 Each revision represents the state of the repository tree at a certain point in its history.
-If you want to go back in time you can examine when that revision was created.
+If you want to go back in time you can examine the repository as it was at revision N.